How Lawsuits and Litigation Costs Are Driving Up Home Insurance Rates

 Find your best options in less than 2 minutes

-Your home insurance premium doesn't just reflect the cost of rebuilding your home after a storm — it also reflects the cost of thousands of lawsuits you've never heard of.
-In high-litigation states like Florida, a massive portion of every premium dollar goes toward legal fees, court costs, and settlements driven by contractor fraud and attorney abuse rather than legitimate claims.
-In 2021, Florida represented just 9% of national home insurance claims but filed over 76% of the country's property insurance lawsuits.
+Your home insurance premium doesn't just reflect the cost of rebuilding after a storm.
+It also reflects the cost of thousands of lawsuits you've never heard of.
+In high-litigation states like Florida, a large portion of every premium dollar has historically funded legal fees, court costs, and settlements tied to contractor fraud and attorney abuse rather than legitimate claims.
+Florida once generated more than 72% of the country's property insurance lawsuits despite representing only 10% of national homeowners claims.

-This article breaks down how the legal environment around home insurance — from assignment of benefits scams to one-way attorney fee laws and third-party litigation funding — silently inflates what every policyholder pays.
-You'll also learn what Florida's sweeping legal reforms have accomplished, and what other states are doing to prevent the same crisis from taking root in their own markets.
+This article breaks down how the legal environment around home insurance, from assignment of benefits scams to one-way attorney fee laws and third-party litigation funding, silently inflates what every policyholder pays.
+You'll also learn what Florida's sweeping legal reforms have accomplished heading into 2026, including Citizens Property Insurance's largest rate cut in its 24-year history, and what other states like Georgia and Louisiana are doing to prevent the same crisis from taking root in their own markets.

 Key Pinch Points